scientistkev/flatiron-ds/capstone/README.md

 This is where I conducted all my experiments and constructed a baseline model.
 In theory, data science should be conducted as not knowing the inputs; however, due the requests of SuperDispatch, these were pre-determined.

 **3. The Data** <br>
 This is where I decided to keep the various things saved from the notebook.
 In this case, the classes that were encoded by `LabelEncoder` are kept here.
 In the future, this is where the model that is pickled, `model.pkl` will be stored.
+The data provided by SuperDispatch will not be present here because it is proprietary.

 **4. The Images** <br>
 This is where all the images output from the notebook are maintained.
 Some have code outputs like `distplot.savefig('image.png)` and others were screenshot and added to the directory.